Riverstallions-99/sparta-training-notes-repo/8 Containerisation/Docker.md

 Goes public March 2013
 Security improvements 2016

+## Setting up Docker to run containers

+## Making a container (with an existing image)

+## Making your own image

+## Running a container with your own image

+## Making an image with a Dockerfile

+## Running containers together with Docker Compose

 ## Docker CLI
 ### Commands
 - `docker run hello-world` runs a test container